shrayolacrayon/degrees/README.md

 #DEGREES#
 ## Functionality
 1. Concepts to Implement
-    a.
-Overlaps between people on site (ideally would all be friends)
+    * Overlaps between people on site (ideally would all be friends)
-    b.
-Graphs representing the connections between people ii.
-Node representation (friends, nodes etc)
+    * Graphs representing the connections between people
+        + Node representation (friends, nodes etc)